utsavpatel51/js-ide/README.md

-# JS IDE
+# JS Playground

-This is a simple web-based JavaScript code playground.
+This is a simple web-based javaScript code playground.
 It is built using React and CodeMirror.
-I wanted a simple and clean JS IDE that I can use daily for quick code snippets and note-taking which doesn't require any saving or setup.
+I wanted a simple and clean JS code playground that I can use daily for quick code snippets and note-taking which doesn't require any saving or setup.

 ### Features
 - Syntax highlighting